Hanke–Henry Permanent Calendar: Comparison

 The key difference between Robert McClenon's calendar proposal and Henry's modification is that the former has a simple rule for determining which years have a leap week.
 This rule resembles the Gregorian leap year rule and has the same cycle length.
 Years whose numbers are divisible by 5 have a leap week, but years whose numbers are divisible by 40 do not have a leap week unless also divisible by 400.
-The main drawback of this rule is that the new year varies 17 days relative to the Gregorian new year (e.g. year 1965 begins 11 days earlier than Gregorian 1965 and year 2036 begins 6 days later than Gregorian 2036), whereas Henry's rule ensures that the new year always begins within three days of the Gregorian new year.
+The main drawback of this rule is that the new year varies 17 days relative to the Gregorian new year (e.g. year 1965 begins 11 days earlier than Gregorian 1965 and year 2036 begins 6 days later than Gregorian 2036), whereas Henry's adoption of the ISO week date rule ensures that the new year always begins within three days of the Gregorian new year.

 The key difference between Irv Bromberg's calendar proposal Symmetry010 and Hanke/Henry’s is the pattern of month lengths, the former putting the longer month in the middle of each quarter (30:31:30).
 The more ambitious Symmetry454 furthermore has every month consist of exactly 4 or 5 weeks (28:35:28).
 Both proposals start the week on Monday and are intended to be used with a different leap rule, resulting in a 293-year leap cycle.

 Other proposals, like the Pax Calendar from 1930 and the International Fixed Calendar popularized by Cotsworth and Eastman, feature a perennial calendar with 13 months of 28 days each.
 The former also has a leap week whereas the latter has one day at the end of each year belonging to no month or week and another in leap years.